What is Infertility?

 How is infertility treated?

 Infertility treatment is mostly determined by the cause and your desired outcome.
-Your age, length of time you've been trying to conceive, and personal preferences all play a role in choosing on a therapy.
-Sometimes just one person needs therapy, while other times both couples are involved.
+Your age, length of time you've been trying to conceive, and personal preferences all play a role in choosing treatments.
+Sometimes just one person needs it, while other times both individuals are involved.

 In most circumstances, individuals and couples with infertility have a good chance of becoming pregnant.
 Medications, surgery, and assisted reproductive technology (ART) may all help.
-Lifestyle modifications, such as increasing the frequency and timing of intercourse, may often increase your chances of becoming pregnant.
-Treatment may potentially include a variety of treatments.
+Lifestyle modifications, such as increasing the frequency and timing of intercourse, may often raise your chances of becoming pregnant.
+Treatment may potentially include a variety of procedures.

 Infertility treatment for women